Count Orlok: Fictional character biography

-Count Orlok is a vampire from Transylvania known as the "Bird of Death" or "Deathbird" (Totenvogel) who dwells alone in a vast castle hidden among the rugged peaks in a lost corner of the Carpathian Mountains.
+Count Orlok is a vampire from Transylvania known as the Totenvogel ("Bird of Death" or "Deathbird") who dwells alone in a vast castle hidden among the rugged peaks in a lost corner of the Carpathian Mountains.
 The castle and its master, forgotten by the world for centuries, are swathed in shadows and exhibit a highly sinister feel due to years of neglect.
 The local peasants live in terror of phantoms and werewolves haunting the region and never venture out after dark.

 During the Biedermeier period in 1838, Orlok forms a pact with the housing agent Knock, promising him wealth in exchange for a house in the (fictional) city of Wisborg, Germany.
 Orlok receives Knock's employee, Thomas Hutter, and almost reveals his true nature after Hutter accidentally cuts his finger, causing the Count to briefly lose control.
 Orlok then feeds off Hutter after he collapses from shock.
 When Hutter regains consciousness, Orlok signs the documents to purchase the house and notices a miniature portrait of Hutter's wife, Ellen, remarking that she has a "lovely neck."

 After Hutter discovers Orlok's vampiric nature, the Count attempts to feed off him again, but is repelled when he telepathically senses Ellen's distress.
 The next morning, Orlok is discovered "sleeping" in a filthy coffin filled with earth.
 Hutter then witnesses Orlok loading a cart with several coffins filled with soil, one of which he then hides in, and they are driven off to be loaded onto the ship Empusa headed for Wisborg.

 During his journey through Europe, he kills everyone onboard the Empusa and spreads the plague throughout the continent.
 Upon his arrival in Wisborg, Orlok infests the city with rats that sleep in his coffins, and countless people fall victim to the plague, forcing the local authorities to declare a quarantine and provoking hysteria among the citizens.
 Ellen learns that the Nosferatu can be vanquished only if a woman pure in heart willingly allows him to feed on her long enough to prevent him from seeking shelter from sunrise.
 Ellen coaxes Orlok to her room and lies in bed whilst he drinks from her neck.
 The sun rises, and Orlok is burned away in a cloud of smoke.